Credify/bucket-antivirus-function/README.md

 Both commands rebuild the docker image ready to be deployed in AWS and execute the appropriate handler.

+### Lambda PR Deployment
+Be careful, at the moment of writing these line, once a PR is build and sync to ECR it won't get refreshed by a new build.
+I endup creating a new PR to update ECR.

 ### Sample files
 If you want a file that will be recognized as a virus you can download a test file from the [EICAR](https://www.eicar.org/?page_id=3950) website and uploaded to your bucket.